N0VA06/N0VA06/README.md

 I'm a third-year Computer Science (AI) student and researcher at Amrita Vishwa Vidyapeetham, Coimbatore.
 My research sits at the intersection of **transformer architecture design**, **neuroimaging ML**, and **biomedical computer vision** — building methods that work under the constraints of real biomedical data: high dimensionality, multi-site acquisition noise, and severe label scarcity.

-I conduct research at the **Amrita Biomedical and Robotics Lab** and completed an industry R&D internship at **Schneider Electric**, where I deployed production-grade RAG systems on NVIDIA H100 infrastructure.
-I'm actively pursuing research internships and PhD opportunities at IITs, IISc, and international universities.

 ---

 ## Publications